-Loss of internal cellular pressure due to water loss causes osmotic stress, resulting in wrinkled, saggy skin.
-And the application of osmoprotectants—small molecules that help organisms survive extreme osmotic stress—has clear implications for multifunctional skin care.
+Similar loss of internal cellular pressure due to water loss causes osmotic stress, resulting in aged looking skin.

 The agents known to provide osmoprotection in non-mammalian organisms and plants include (but are not limited to) trehalose, maltose, sucrose, palatinose, cellobiose, gentiobiose, turanose, sorbitol, calcium chloride and certain amino acids such as proline and alpha-glutamate.